troyerta/recipes/fix_names_and_titles/Done/chicken-and-asparagus-lemon-stir-fry.md

-# Chicken And Asparagus Lemon Stir Fry
+# Chicken and Asparagus Lemon Stir Fry

 This quick chicken and asparagus stir fry made with chicken breast, fresh lemon, garlic and ginger is the perfect fast weeknight dish.